masabahmad/CRONO/dijkstra/synthetic/README.md

 The executable then outputs the time in seconds that the program took to run.
 This parallelization can handle negative edge weights as well.
+Another parameter, ```range```, specifies the amount of vertices that can be worked on in an iteration.
+Currently, its set to multiply by DEG at each iteration.
 Unlike other Graph Processing Frameworks like Ligra and Boost, we do not pre-process graphs (e.g. compression, vertex/edge reordering), and hence have a more generic implementation.

 If you use these programs please cite: